DIDSR/DataPath/docs/index.rst

 Home
 ============================================================================================================

-About ValidPath
+About DataPath
 --------------------------------------------------------
-The Whole Slide Image Processing and Machine Learning Performance Assessment Tool is a software program written in Python for analyzing whole slide images (WSIs), assisting pathologists in the assessment of machine learning (ML) results, and assessment of ML performance.
-The tool currently contains three modules that accept WSIs to generate image patches for AI/ML models, accept image patches (e.g., ML detected ROIs) to generate an Aperio ImageScope annotation file for validation of ML model results by pathologists, and accept outputs of ML models to generate performance results and their confidence intervals.
+The Whole Slide Image Processing and Machine Learning Performance Assessment Tool is a software program written in Python for analyzing whole slide images (WSIs), assisting pathologists in the assessment of machine learning (ML) results, and evaluating ML performance.

+The toolbox includes modules to:
+- Generate image patches for AI/ML models
+- Extract and visualize annotations from WSIs
+- Generate Aperio ImageScope annotation files for pathologist validation
+- Normalize stain color across images
+- Register slides across scanners
+- Split datasets with category/subtype-aware stratification
+- Assess model performance and metrics

 The Whole Slide Image Processing and Performance Assessment Tool code has been used in the following publications: